 Start living a healthy liftstyle

 Today, more than ever before, the health industry needs to work towards coming together to improve patient health and wellness.
-Although conventional/western medicine and functional/ integrative/alternative medicine can frequently work hand in hand, the convergence of these two medicines is somewhat rare.
+Although conventional/western medicine and integrative medicine can frequently work hand in hand, the convergence of these two medicines is somewhat rare.
 However, at Dr. Jorge Peláez 's RevitaLife, we acknowledge the benefits of each discipline and consider them complementary to one another.
-Whereas western medicine concentrates on addressing a health problem, integrative medicine emphasizes finding the root of the problem and/or preventing the problem, to begin with.
+Whereas western medicine concentrates on addressing a health problem, integrative medicine emphasizes preventing the problem to begin with.
 It is health optimization medicine.

 Conventional / Western medicine

 Conventional medicine concentrates on distinguishing disorders through diagnosis.
-To attain a diagnosis, conventional physicians usually reflect on a collection of behaviors or symptoms as opposed to determining the root cause of the disorder.
-Conventional treatments for illness rely on invasive procedures, synthetic medications, and surgical intervention.
+To attain a diagnosis, conventional physicians usually reflect on a collection of behaviors or symptoms and rely on invasive procedures, synthetic medications, and surgical intervention.

 In western medicine, the body is not considered as a whole, but rather, as a series of independent organ systems.
 These systems are usually viewed separately.
 This tendency has led to the conceptualization of the individual organ from which the problem originates.

 Over the last 100 years, conventional medicine has continually made remarkable strides in particular areas of the medical field, including:

 For various, at times unclear, reasons, this model of medicine has been applied to the entire spectrum of healthcare, including nutrition, chronic disease management, and preventative medicine: Unfortunately, providing patients with just mediocre results.